 The residences are an adult community, and with that comes some responsibility.
 Your own personal security and often the security of your unit mates and/or roommate should be something you consider carefully.
 The onus is on the resident to keep his or her bedroom door and window locked whenever s/he is not in the room.
 Unit entry doors should be locked when residents are not at home.
 Residents living in apartment style University accommodation should reach an agreement with unit mates regarding issues of security.

-All students living in the UOW residences have access to quota free internet.
-The cost of this is absorbed in the weekly rental.
+All students living in the UOW residences have access to quota free internet, and in 2018 all rooms will have wifi access.
 All internet services are provided by UOW.
-All residences except Graduate House has UOW phones, allowing you to make free calls to University numbers, and to set up an account for other calls.
+All residences except Graduate House have UOW phones, allowing you to make free calls to University numbers.
 Please see the section of the website that is appropriate to the residence(s) you are considering.

 The room that you are offered is reserved for your use from the contract start date.
 The reason we ask students to consider moving in prior to the commencement of coursework is so that they can settle into their rooms, meet their new neighbours and flatmates all with a view to be settled by the time that study begins.
 When the course work starts there is very little time to do anything else, so getting used to the residences, establishing friendships and getting to know the transport and other facilities around the residence and uni can be done prior to classes starting.
 It provides a beneficial start to any students that decide to move in earlier to either O-Week or classes starting.

 There is limited parking available at Marketview, Graduate House, The Manor, Weerona College, Kooloobong Village and Campus East.
 Permits are available to purchase in late January each year, via the Shopping Cart within the portal.